-Advanced Antitrust Seminar, Antitrust, Civil Procedure, Civil Rights Litigation, Complex Litigation, Federal Courts, Law, Politics, and Public Policy
+Advanced Antitrust Seminar, Antitrust, Civil Procedure, Complex Litigation, Federal Courts, Regulation, Privacy & Data Security Seminar

 View Curriculum Vitae

-Professor Gavil has written, lectured, and commented extensively in the U.S. and abroad on various aspects of antitrust law, jurisdiction, and procedure.
-Particular areas of interest include the role of the U.S. Supreme Court in formulating antitrust rules, antitrust litigation, including multi-district litigation, exclusionary conduct by dominant firms, indirect purchaser rights, expert economic testimony and economic evidence, and comparative and international perspectives on competition policy.
-With William E. Kovacic and Jonathan B. Baker, he is the author of ANTITRUST LAW IN PERSPECTIVE: CASES CONCEPTS AND PROBLEMS IN COMPETITION POLICY (2d ed.
+Professor Andy Gavil has been a member of the Howard faculty since 1989, teaching courses on antitrust law, federal regulation, civil procedure, and complex litigation.
+He has written, lectured, and commented extensively on antitrust law, jurisdiction, and procedure.
+Particular areas of interest include the role of the U.S. Supreme Court in formulating antitrust rules, antitrust litigation, exclusionary conduct by dominant firms, regulatory responses to new and disruptive firms and business models, indirect purchaser rights, expert economic testimony and economic evidence, and comparative and international perspectives on competition policy.
+He has co-authored several books, including ANDREW I. GAVIL & HARRY FIRST, MICROSOFT AND THE GLOBALIZATION OF ANTITRUST LAW: COMPETITION POLICY FOR THE TWENTY-FIRST CENTURY (MIT Press 2014), and, with Professors William E. Kovacic and Jonathan B. Baker, ANTITRUST LAW IN PERSPECTIVE: CASES CONCEPTS AND PROBLEMS IN COMPETITION POLICY (2d ed.
 2008).
-He is also currently at work with co-author Professor Harry First on MICROSOFT AND THE GLOBALIZATION OF ANTITRUST LAW: COMPETITION POLICY FOR THE TWENTY-FIRST CENTURY, which will be published by MIT Press.

 Professor Gavil received his B.A. magna cum laude in 1978 from Queens College of the City University of New York, and his J.D. in 1981 from Northwestern University School of Law, where he was a member of the Law Review.